syke9p3/mlthsc-thesis/README.md

 ## 📋 About the Project

-This repository contains source files for the thesis titled, **Multilabel Classification of Tagalog Hate Speech using Bidirectional Encoder Representations from Transformers (BERT)**, at the Polytechnic University of the Philippines.
+This repository contains source files for the thesis entitled **Multilabel Classification of Tagalog Hate Speech using Bidirectional Encoder Representations from Transformers (BERT)**.
 The model classifies a hate speech according to one or more categories: Age, Gender, Physical, Race, Religion, and Others.

 Hate speech encompasses expressions and behaviors that promote hatred, discrimination, prejudice, or violence against individuals or groups based on specific attributes, with consequences ranging from physical harm to psychological distress, making it a critical issue in today's society.